ARM-software/psa-api/doc/crypto-driver/psa-driver-interface.rst

 Key type specifications
 ^^^^^^^^^^^^^^^^^^^^^^^

-An algorithm specification is a string consisting of a ``PSA_KEY_TYPE_xxx`` macro that specifies a key type defined by the PSA Cryptography API.
+An algorithm specification is a string consisting of a ``PSA_KEY_TYPE_xxx`` macro that specifies a key type defined by the Crypto API.
 If the macro takes an argument, the string must have the syntax of a C macro call and each argument must be the name of a constant of suitable type (curve or group).

 The name ``_`` may be used instead of a curve or group to indicate that the capability concerns all curves or groups.